 On April 1, 2011, the second round of construction began to upgrade approximately 96 miles of existing track from Elkhart to Dwight.
 An additional 18 miles were also constructed between St Louis and Lenox.
 Construction was completed August 23rd.

-Construction work for 2012 is scheduled to begin in late March or early April depending on weather conditions.
-Improvements in preparation for higher speed travel will be concentrated between Wann and Godfrey and from Pontiac to Joliet.
-Work will include building new sidings and second track, upgrades to bridges and culverts, drainage improvements, installation and upgrades to signal and wayside equipment and continued crossing and approach improvements.
+Construction work for 2012 began in April.
+Improvements in preparation for higher speed travel were concentrated between Wann and Godfrey and from Pontiac to Joliet.
+Work included building new sidings and second track, upgrades to bridges and culverts, drainage improvements, installation and upgrades to signal and wayside equipment and continued crossing and approach improvements.
+Work was completed in August.